 Think about what happens when a company goes public.
 From that moment on, the company is evaluated in terms of quarterly earnings and market cap.
 Meeting earnings projections and investor expectations in each cycle is all-important.

-If, out of desperation (or a lack of foresight), you take on investors totally focused on short-term return, even though your focus is on long-term growth, you will constantly butt heads because your goals will never align.
+If, out of desperation (or a lack of foresight), you take on investors totally focused on short-term return, even though your focus is on long-term growth, know that you will constantly butt heads because your goals will never align.

 Maybe you just want to build a company to a certain size and then sell it.
-Many investors seek that goal, too, because their ownership stake can instantly be converted into a cash return.
+Many business investors seek that goal, too, because their ownership stake can instantly be converted into a cash return.

 But cashing out might not be your goal.
 It certainly wasn’t my goal.
-You want to build a profitable, sustainable company that your clients value and your employees love to work for.
+Maybe you want to build a profitable, sustainable company that your clients value and your employees love to work for.
 If that’s what you want, you need your investors to embrace it, too.
 Like you, they need to be in it for the long haul.

 Don’t make the easy, expedient choice where investors are concerned.
 And definitely don’t make a choice out of desperation.
 Be smart.
 Know what you want.
 And know what they want.

 This article was published in January 2015 and has been updated.
 Photo by Shift Drive/Shutterstock